 Once you start getting volume, roll forming is better/cheaper -- but where roll forming really starts to pay off is when you’ve specified:

-With roll forming, the holes are pre-punched very quickly using a specific tool.
+In roll formed products, the holes are pre-punched very quickly using a specific tool.
 The parts are made quicker than with any other channel-making process (resulting in a lower price per channel).

-Important: Speak to a Manufacturer About Your Order
+PSA: Speak to a Roll Forming Manufacturer About Your Order

 Considering all the variables in steel channel prices, it’s no wonder many OEMs are unclear about what an order will cost.
 That is why we encourage potential clients to contact their metal manufacturer and speak to an expert who can break down each factor in relation to client needs and expectations.

 We roll formers can often reduce manufacturing costs when we know up front what you need.
-Then we’re able to customize solutions that fit your goals!
+Then we can offer customized roll forming solutions that fit your goals!